Frequently Asked Questions

 Where & when do you practice?

-We have THREE Options for runners this fall for Cross Country.
+We have THREE Options for runners this spring for Track and Field.
 Visit our Calendar page for training and timing information.
-Also, note the differences in Elementary, Middle and Elite practice times.
+Also, note the differences in Elementary and Middle School practice times.

 Is there a membership fee to become a Park City Running Club member?